 Abstract

-In conversation, speakers attempt to minimize the length gaps and overlaps be- tween turns.
-This imposes a pressure on processing which could have implications for the cultural evolution of structural properties of language.
+This paper outlines a first attempt to model the special constraints that arise in language processing in conversation, and to explore the implications such functional considerations may have on language typology and language change.
+In particular we focus on processing pressures imposed by conversational turn-taking and their consequences for the cultural evolution of the structural properties of language.
 We present an agent- based model of cultural evolution where agents take turns at talk in conversation.
 When the start of planning for the next turn is constrained by the position of the verb the stable distribution of word orders evolves to match the actual distribution reasonably well.
 We suggest that the interface of cognition and interaction should be a more central part of the story of language evolution.

 1 Introduction

 The evolution of linguistic structure is constrained by various cognitive pressures.
-For example, studies have argued that basic word order is adapted to pressures on efficient storage or processing (Hawkins, 1994; Ferrer-i Cancho, 2008) or the effec- tiveness of conveying semantic information (Goldin-Meadow et al., 2008; Schouw- stra and de Swart, 2014).
+For example, studies have argued that basic word order (the dominant order of Subject, Verb and Object in a transitive clause) is adapted to pressures on efficient storage or processing (Hawkins, 1994; Ferrer-i Cancho, 2008) or the effectiveness of conveying semantic information (Goldin-Meadow et al., 2008; Schouwstra and de Swart, 2014).

-While these effects are part of the story, we suggest that the primary ecology of language is interaction - speakers taking turns in a conversation (Levinson, 2006).
-The processing demands on comprehension and production are situated in, and largely dictated by, what is happening in conversation.
-The way in which ideas and intentions are communicated is not through isolated signals, but in an interactional context.
+While these effects are no doubt part of the story, we suggest that the greatest functional pressures on language structure are likely to come from the very special circumstances in which it is primarily used.
+That special niche is conversation, or more generally, face to face interaction.
+This is where language is learnt, and most heavily deployed: we each produce something like 15,000+ words a day in some 1200 turns at talk (Levinson 2006, 2016).
 Therefore, understanding the constraints and affordances of conversation is crucial for understanding the selective pressures on language use.
 As Schegloff, one of the founders of the field of Conversation Analysis, put it:

 “What is the primordial natural environment of language use, within which the shape of linguistic structures such as grammar, have been shaped?
 Transparently, the natural environment of language is talk- in-interaction, and originally ordinary conversation.
 The natural home environment of clauses and sentences is turns-at-talk.
 Must we not understand the structures of grammar to be in some important respects adaptations to the turn-at-talk in a conversational turn-taking system with its interactional contingencies?”
 (Schegloff, 1989, p.
 143-144)

-In that article, Schegloff seems to mean that the biological capacity for using and acquiring language may have adapted to conversation.
-While that is possible, here we focus on the implications for cultural evolution.
-The demands of interactive conversation should impose selective pressures on linguistic structures.
-If there is variation in how effective different structures are in conversation, and if more effective structures are more likely to ‘replicate’ and be used again, then this sets the scene for Darwinian evolution Croft (2000).
+As we will explain below the interactional uses of language are cognitively intensive, due to the high speed of the expected response which is right at the limits of human performance.
+The demands of interactive conversation should therefore impose selective pressures on linguistic structures.
+If there is variation in how effective different structures are in conversation, and if more effective structures are more likely to ‘replicate’ and be used again, then this suggests that such structures should be under selection over time by the forces of cultural evolution (Croft 2000).